danielmckinnonanderson/simpleSchedule/README.md

 - As a scheduler, I don't want to have to spend most of my day looking at an eyesore.
 - As a scheduler, I want to be able to find patients by as many or as few details as I have.
 - As a patient, I want to provide necessary information quickly and without redundancy.
-- As a patient, I don't want it to be able to update my personal information as it changes.
+- As a patient, I want to be able to update my personal information as it changes.
 - As a scheduler, I want to be able to easily alter data and correct mistakes that may come up.
 - As a biller, I want to access patient's insurance information without having to jump through hoops in the computer system.
 - As a patient, I want to have the option to have all my personal information completely removed from the system.